GrantS2S/website/content/help/guides/products.md

 1. [Export](#export-products) your products on Stock2Shop.
 2. Update this export with the enrichment information.
-3. Save as a CSV file
+3. Save as a CSV file.
 4. From your Stock2Shop console, go to Products > Import.
 5. Select the source you will be importing against.